ovh/docs/pages/account/customer/ovhcloud-users-management/guide.en-gb.md

 ![users-management](images/usersmanagement9.png){.thumbnail}

-When you edit a group you can update their description and role.
+When you edit a group you can update its description and role.

 ![users-management](images/usersmanagement10.png){.thumbnail}